tubraunschweig/duely/README.md

 # Duely

-Duely is a small powerfull tool to genereate multiple recurring appointments and filter national hollidays.
-Because no one needs a buissness meeting on an national holliday.
-The Duely will give a out a [iCalendar](https://www.npmjs.com/package/ical-generator) standardirsed filen, which will be compatible with all generaly used calender programms.
+Duely is a small powerful tool to generate multiple recurring appointments and filter national holidays.
+Because no one needs a business meeting on an national holiday.
+The Duely will give a out a [iCalendar](https://www.npmjs.com/package/ical-generator) standardized files, which will be compatible with all general used calender programs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
-We created the server based Duely for mobile devices and desktop pc.
-The design is resposive and easy to use.
-For Desktop PC we also make a Programm available, which is run with [electron](https://electron.atom.io/).
+We created the server based Duely for mobile devices and desktop PC.
+The design is responsive and easy to use.
+For Desktop PC we also make a Program available, which is run with [electron](https://electron.atom.io/).
 Duely uses the [iCal-Standard](https://www.npmjs.com/package/ical-generator) to secure the same options as Outlook.

 ## How to get started